Santa Rosa–Tarlac Road

 Santa Rosa–Tarlac Road, signed as National Route 58 (N58) of the Philippine highway network, is a 39 km major primary road in the provinces of Nueva Ecija and Tarlac.
 It traverses and connects through the municipalities of Santa Rosa, Zaragoza, La Paz and the city of Tarlac.

 History

-The road is designated as N58 during the assignment of routes.
+The road was designated as N58 during the assignment of routes.
+In 2022, the DPWH approved a contract that would connect Santa Rosa-Tarlac Road to the Subic–Clark–Tarlac Expressway at Luisita Access Road via a diversion road.
+In 2026, planning began to improve drainage systems along the route.

 Route description

 The road serves as a major highway when going to La Paz or Zaragoza and Tarlac from Santa Rosa and vice versa.